txoof/insertFiles/README.md

 * `John Doe.pdf` ↢ No student number

 ### Examples
-*  Insert files into the root folder of each student - this is usefulf for MAP tests
+*  Use the command below to insert individual files into the root folder of each student - this is usefulf for MAP tests
-   -  `$ insertFiles.zsh File1_555663.pdf File2_334567.pdf FileN_223416.pdf`
+   -  `./insertFiles.zsh File1_555663.pdf File2_334567.pdf FileN_223416.pdf`
    -  This command will add File1_555663 into the Shared Drive (formerly Team Drive) ASH Student Cumulative Folders/Student Cumlative Folders (AKA Student Portfolios)/Class of 2099/Washington, George - 555663/
-* Insert files into a GRADE level folder
+* Insert all PDF files in folder "grade 4 Report Cards"  into a the 04-Grade folder
-   -  `$ insertFiles.zsh --4 ~/Downloads/grade 4 Report Cards/*.pdf`
+   -  `./insertFiles.zsh --4 ~/Downloads/grade 4 Report Cards/*.pdf`
    -  This command will add each individual report card stored in the Downloads/grade 4 Report Cards/ folder into the folder ASH Student Cumulative Folders/Student Cumlative Folders (AKA Student Portfolios)/Class of 2099/Washington, George - 555663/04-Grade

 ## Trouble Shooting